3 Things Offline Workers Need From Your Recognition Program

 - holding in-person career anniversary celebrations

-Learn how BlueScope created a combined virtual and physical recognition solution to recognise every employee for their hard work and resilience.
+Learn how BlueScope created a combined virtual and physical recognition solution to recognize every employee for their hard work and resilience.

 And don’t forget to incorporate feedback from the 80% into your recognition program.
 You’ll be giving these employees a voice in shaping their work environment and elevating their status within the company.

 Connecting with frontline employees is more important than ever.
-When organisations recognise offline, deskless, and frontline employees, they not only show these employees how much they value their everyday efforts, important milestones, and above-and-beyond achievements, they can also improve outcomes that are linked to retention.
+When organizations recognize offline, deskless, and frontline employees, they not only show these employees how much they value their everyday efforts, important milestones, and above-and-beyond achievements, they can also improve outcomes that are linked to retention.

 And it stands to reason that when your recognition program reflects the 3 things offline employees need most—access, enablement, and empathy—the outcomes for your organisation and its employees will be even stronger.